 Marker Detail Start / End Recording markers Place the markers at the start and end lines of the code to record.
-These need not be within the same function. private int m_delivery; 18 be initiated.
+These need not be within the same function. markers within the same function.
+17 be initiated.
 Each recording is kept on a stack.
 When one ends, it is removed.
 This technique can be used in Enterprise Architect to record and render scenes in very complex systems.
 It resembles splicing short scenes from a video to create a trailer.
 If you only want to record a single function, you should use an Auto record marker.
 Method Auto Record A Method Auto Record marker enables you to record a particular function.
+The marker debugger will automatically end the recording when the function completes.
+This is good because recording is an intensive operation.

+The function marker combines a Start Recording marker and an End Recording marker in one, so recording is executed after the marker point, and always stops when this function exits.

+'''

+186 // CRecurrenceDlg message handlers

+187

+188 BOOL CRecurrenceDlg::OnInitDialog()

+189 ⊟ {

+190

+CBCGPDialog::OnInitDialog();

+191

+192

+UINT nMask =

+CBCGPDateTimeCtrl::DTM SPIN

+193

+CBCGPDateTimeCtrl::DTM DATE

+194

+195

+CBCGPDateTimeCtrl::DTM TIME

+196

+CBCGPDateTimeCtrl::DTM_CHECKBOX

+197

+CBCGPDateTimeCtrl::DTM DROPCALENDAR

+198

+CBCGPDateTimeCtrl::DTM CHECKED;

+199

+200

+UINT nFlags = CBCGPDateTimeCtrl::DTM CHECKED | CBCGPDateTimeCtrl::DT

+201

+// Setup date fields:

+202

+'''

-The debugger will automatically end the recording when the function completes.
-This is good because recording is an intensive operation. marker The function marker combines a Start Recording marker and an End Recording marker in one, so recording is executed after the marker point, and always stops when this function exits.
-186 // CRecurrenceDlg message handlers 187 188 BOOL CRecurrenceDlg::OnInitDialog() 189 ⊟ { CBCGPDialog::OnInitDialog(); 190 191 192 UINT nMask = CBCGPDateTimeCtrl::DTM SPIN 193 CBCGPDateTimeCtrl::DTM DATE 194 CBCGPDateTimeCtrl::DTM TIME 195 CBCGPDateTimeCtrl::DTM CHECKBOX 196 197 CBCGPDateTimeCtrl::DTM DROPCALENDAR 198 CBCGPDateTimeCtrl::DTM\CHECKED; 199 UINT nFlags = CBCGPDateTimeCtrl::DTM CHECKED | CBCGPDateTimeCtrl::DT 200 201 202 // Setup date fields: Recording markers can be nested.
-When a new Method Auto Record marker is hit while recording, the stack depth to record to will be extended to include the current method and the required depth from that function. /\ End - EA generated code for Parts and Ports \/ Stack Auto-Capture marker 77 /\ Begin - EA generated code for Activities and I: 78 public void ClassLib ActivityGraphWithActionPin() 79 🖨 Stack markers enable you to capture any unique stack traces that occur at a point in an application; they provide a quick and useful picture of where a point in an application is being called from.
+Recording markers can be nested.
+When a new Method Auto Record marker is hit while recording, the stack depth to record to will be extended to include the current method and the required depth from that function.

+Stack Auto-Capture marker

+''' / End - EA generated code for Parts and Ports / / Begin - EA generated code for Activities and I: public void ClassLib_ActivityGraphWithActionPin() { '''

+Stack markers enable you to capture any unique stack traces that occur at a point in an application; they provide a quick and useful picture of where a point in an application is being called from.

 To insert a marker at the required point in code, right-click on the line and select the 'Add Stack Auto Capture Marker' option.

 Each time the debugger encounters the marker it performs a stack trace; if the stack trace is not in the recording history, it is copied, and the application continues running.

-Limiting the recording You can limit the depth of frames in any recording using the stack depth control on depth either the recorder and breakpoints toolbars.
+Limiting the recording depth

+You can limit the depth of frames in any recording using the stack depth control on either the recorder and breakpoints toolbars.

-The Breakpoints & Markers Window
+The Breakpoints and Markers Window